 The example model,

 model of a damped oscillator.
-You enter the simulation and real-time
+You use the Simulink® Real-Time™ build process

 In the MATLAB® window, type